maggiecrow/MetaNeighbor/README.md

 These top hits can then be used for supervised analysis, making putative cell type labels for each unique grouping (see Part 1).

-For any assistance reproducing analyses please contact mcrow@cshl.edu or jgillis@cshl.edu
+For any assistance reproducing analyses please contact mcrow@cshl.edu or jgillis@cshl.edu.
+For updates please refer to gillislab.com/MetaNeighbor.

 ###### under construction